Gluten Free Waffle Tales

 Morning practices: Meditate, pray, walk, or do gentle and nourishing physical practices like yoga or Qigong during early morning hours.
 Resist the urge to open up your email, jump on your phone and start scrolling.
 Set aside the first hour or two of waking up for you to receive and enjoy spiritual and/or mental nourishment, and warm your muscles and joints with a gentle physical practice.
 This will give you a sense of calm and ease that will stay with you the rest of the day.

 Do oil self-massage, or abhyanga, every day either before or after showering.
 Here’s a short how-to video on abhyanga by Kate O’Donnell.
-If you have dry skin, you can use sesame oil ( I prefer refined sesame oil), or if you have sensitive skin, you can use almond, sunflower, or coconut oil, as long as you don’t have allergies.
+If you have dry skin, you can use a warming oil such as sesame oil ( I prefer refined sesame oil), or if you have sensitive skin, you can use almond, olive, sunflower, or coconut oil, as long as you don’t have allergies.
 Coconut oil is a cooling oil, so it is preferred for hot weather or those with mostly Pitta constitutions.
 If you are in the US, you can purchase high quality massage oils, including ones with herbal blends, from Banyan Botanicals.
 Abhyanga nourishes your body and mind, increases circulation, moves stagnant lymph, improves vision, tones the body’s tissues, and more.
 Read in depth about it here.

 Because Vata needs consistency, I encourage you to start slow and build your routine over time.
 Maybe this week you can establish a wake, sleep, and eat schedule.
 And after you become consistent with that, add a morning meditation.
 After that becomes regular, add abhyanga.
 If you attempt to do everything, you may become overwhelmed and do nothing.
 Better to begin small and make things as easy as possibly for yourself.